msamedina/bionetverification/README.md

 ```sh
 python3 main_NBC.py -p SSP -f SSP_Benchmark -m all -e 0.01
 ```

 ### Interactive mode
+There is also interactive mode, which starts after running the script.

 The user is first supplied with a menu for selecting the problem type to be looked at:
 1. SSP
 2. ExCov